 Where were the kids??

 Moving like Jarrod Hayne, she scooped up the older boy from the TV.
 He started to cry, as he was not mash potatoe’d out.
 She grabbed the baby off the ground and sprinted to the door, imagining the worst up at Hornswood Primary.

 Sprinting with a child under each arm, she pulled the front door shut behind her, which dulled the mashed potato, mashed potato.
-The dog followed but that was OK, she could shove him in the car.
+The dog followed but that was OK, she could shove him into the car.

-Suzie realised her keys were sitting on the kitchen table.
+Suzie realised her car-keys were sitting on the kitchen table.
 The door had locked tight.

 She started to sweat like me in a sauna.
 She sprinted with the two kids over to her neighbour who was standing in her drive.
 The only issue there, was that the neighbour had only moved in yesterday and they hadn’t met.